zcash/zips/protocol/README.rst

 Optimizing PDF size
 -------------------

-Optionally, you can use Ghostscript to optimize the size of the resulting PDF files.
+Optionally, you can use Ghostscript to attempt to optimize the size of the resulting PDF files.
+Note that this is not recommended with recent versions of TeXLive that produce smaller PDFs in any case, since then it may increase the size.
+(Debian Buster includes TeXLive 2019.)

-Use:
+For this option you will need to ensure the `ghostscript`, `extractpdfmark`, and `awk` packages are installed.
+Then use:

 * ``make optsapling`` to make an optimized version of ``protocol.pdf``;
 * ``make optblossom`` to make an optimized version of ``blossom.pdf``;